StylingAndroid/Prism/README.md

 ![Build Status](https://ci.stylingandroid.com/jenkins/buildStatus/icon?job=Prism "Build Status")

+If you are using Prism in you project, please [let us know](mailto:support@stylingandroid.com?subject=I%20use%20Prism) as we'd love to create a page showing the various projects where Prism is being used.

 To use the libraries below you will need to add the Styling Android repo:

     repositories {